yaaraore/Watermelon/README.md

 Data and code related to the paper:cycling cancer persister cells arise from lineages with distinct programs (https://www.nature.com/articles/s41586-021-03796-6)
 For any addiotnal code requests or questions please email me (yoren@broadinstitute.org).

-This project contains two directories code and data.
+This project contains two directories Code and Data.

 The Code directory contains: